Vivek-GIT-Code/AWS-Cloud-Projects/README.md

  - The project showcases the effectiveness of using AWS cloud services for large-scale data analytics and highlights the capabilities in automating data workflows and gaining insights for city management.

 # Project 2 Objective
- - The objective of this project is to accurately calculate the student graduation rates for the years 2022, 2023 and 2024 at the University Canada West (UCW).By leveraging sample data, such as student records and course completion information, this project seeks to uncover key insights into student performance, identify trends, and offer data-driven recommendations to improve future graduation rates.
+ - The objective of this project is to accurately calculate the student graduation rates for the years 2022, 2023 and 2024 at the University Canada West (UCW).
+ - By leveraging sample data, such as student records and course completion information, this project seeks to uncover key insights into student performance, identify trends, and offer data-driven recommendations to improve future graduation rates.

 ## Table of Contents
  - [Methodology](#methodology)
  - [Data Discovery](#AWS-Services)
  - [Data Pipeline Design](#data-pipeline-design)
  - [Data Analysis](#data-analysis)
  - [Data Visualisation](#data-visualisation)
  - [Data Publishing](#data-publishing)

-## Methodology

 ### Data Analytical Question Formulation
  - Delved into the sample data for 2022, 2023 and 2024 to produce a metric called “Student Graduation Rate.”
 The metric will provide the percentage of student graduated in the years 2022, 2023 and 2024, respectively.